Asset 174

 CONFIDENTIALITY

 Huron Shores Optometry draws the attention of the user to the fact that all communication transmitted through this Website remains in the public domain and not the private domain.
-OSI cannot accept responsibility for the security of the transmission of information.
+Huron Shores Optometry cannot accept responsibility for the security of the transmission of information.

 The confidentiality and integrity of the information circulating over the internet cannot be ensured.
 Huron Shores Optometry cannot accept responsibility in the case that data contained on this site is intercepted.